 Everyone should plan to attend the Campfire Program which is our October Pack Meeting.
-Camping is optional and sign up is required to camp. …sign up posted on update page HERE
+Camping is optional and sign up is required to camp overnight. …sign up sent via email only.

-• 6:30PM Group hike to Scrub Hill, meet at Reading Compost Center Entrance at the corner of Grove St, Strout Ave, -near 400 Grove Street, Reading, MA -we leave the entrance promptly at 6:30PM-please arrive on time.
+• 6:30PM Group hike to Scrub Hill, meet at Reading Compost Center Entrance at the corner of Grove St, Strout Ave, -near 400 Grove Street, Reading, MA -we leave the entrance promptly at 6:30PM -please arrive on time- we cannot wait or leave later than 6:30PM

 6:30PM -last gear vehicle transporting chairs leaves Compost Center! (don’t be late)

-• 7PM-8:15PM Campfire Program- Scrub Hill location, Campfire circle (Songs, Skits, Flag Retirement Ceremony & awesomeness)
+• 7PM-8:15PM Campfire Program- Scrub Hill location, Campfire circle (Songs, Skits, Stories, Flag Retirement Ceremony & awesomeness)

 • 8:15PM S’mores!

 • 8:40PM Group hike out to Compost Center entrance/parking for family members not camping. (yeah, we know, it’s late…my wife and I give our kids a pass on Pack meeting nights.
-The benefit & memories to our boys and family from these events is an important bond that outweighs a sleepy Saturday for our family)
+The benefit & memories to family outweighs a sleepy Saturday)

 • Please note: Pack 735 provides light snacks and water at the campfire program.
 Please eat dinner prior to arriving!